HiroyasuInoue/ProductionNetworkSimulator/README.md

 # 1. How to start using this?

-Most readers who use this model is probably not familiar with compile or gitHub.
+Most readers who use this model are probably not familiar with compile or gitHub.
 If you are windows 64bit user, please follow the steps below.
-If not, you need to complie the source files.
+If not, you need to complie the source files yourself.

 For windows 64bit user:
 1. Find and click "release" link on this page.
 Or click this. https://github.com/HiroyasuInoue/ProductionNetworkSimulator/releases